hamcuks/bucher-palm-code/README.md

 4. **screens/widgets**, collections of all UI widgets such as UserCardWidget
 5. **repositories**, contains set of functions to get data from local or remote data sources
 6. **datasources**, contains two folders: local and remote.
 The local folder used to hold database queries and the remote folder used to hold the API calls functions
+7. **services**, contains services that used inside the app.
+For example: DatabaseManager, NetworkClient, NotificationHandler, etc

 This app use the MVVM design pattern, it's suite to use because this app does not contains complex features